xovae/COMPX230-Interactive/README.md

 3. Run `dotnet publish -c Release` in BlazorApp/

-4. Push the contents of `BlazorApp/bin/Release/net10.0/publish/wwwroot/` to a new Github repo
+4. Push the contents of `BlazorApp/bin/Release/net10.0/publish/wwwroot/` to the repo.